What is a thin credit file?

 Personal Loans

-A limited credit history — sometimes called a thin file — means there is not enough credit data for a traditional score to fully reflect your reliability.
+A limited credit history, sometimes called a thin file, means there is not enough credit data for a traditional score to fully reflect your reliability.
 Participating lenders on Harbor Lenders may use income, banking history, and employment as alternative signals.
-Free to check, no hard pull required.

 What to know